ruwalln/KnowledgeBase/NIExpansions.md

 | Version | Description Text | Components |
 | :-----: | :--------------- | :---------: |
 | 2.0.1 - 2018-02-19 | 42 deconstructed, dissected, and dismantled Kits for MASCHINE and BATTERY - Exclusive MASSIVE and MONARK presets designed for rich, melodic bass.
 Includes also Audio Loops exported from Maschine. | Maschine 2.7.2 , Battery 4.1, Massive Synth, Monark, Prism, Reaktor6 |
-| updated version | SPACE AND SOUL
-DECODED FORMS blazes with disruptive bass and crisp drums.
-At its core are four iconic drum breaks from the 70s, chosen for their contextual versatility.
-Each one was meticulously recorded to capture the flavor and sonic character of the original.
-After extending the loops with improvised phrases, kits were created with each sound deconstructed, dissected, and dismantled into mix-and-match pieces.
-Additionally, spacey pads and warm chords give the expansion lush, atmospheric texture. | -- |

 </details>